mcfatealan/Wisp/README.md

 Wisp is a simple key-value storage database specially designed for RDMA-enhanced network.

 ##update
+in `scripts`, add `simple_kv`: a python-implemented key/value store service with performance test.
+This script is experimental.
+The test shows that the performance of `python-rdma` is not so promising.
-add python-implemented simple-kv and test performance, for `keysize=3,payloadsize=100`, the qps is around 20000.
+On occasion that `keysize=3,payloadsize=100`, the qps is only around 20000.
-That's because the python-rdma write is very costful and around 30 us to finish.
+The main reason the `python-rdma` write is very costful and costs around 30 us to finish.
-The test is even boosted with some tricks like preheat the server by sending some requests before the formal test, so the client needn't wait until the requests finish.
+That's even under the premise that the test is boosted with some tricks like preheat the server by sending some requests before the formal test so the client needn't wait until the requests finish.